Hair diseases

 Folliculitis

 Folliculitis is an inflammation of the hair follicles that can be caused by infection, chemical irritation, or mechanical stimulation.
-It occurs when bacteria, fungi or other microorganisms enter the hair follicles...
+It occurs when bacteria, fungi, or other microorganisms enter the hair follicles…

 boil

-A boil is a deep, painful infection of a hair follicle and surrounding tissue, caused primarily by Staphylococcus aureus, a type of bacteria.
+A boil is a deep, painful infection of a hair follicle and surrounding tissue, primarily caused by Staphylococcus aureus, a type of bacteria.
 These infections lead to the formation of a pus-filled abscess…

 Pili trianguli

-Pili trianguli et canaliculi, also known as uncombable hair syndrome or “uncombable hair syndrome”, is a rare genetic disorder characterized by dry, frizzy, dull and often light blonde hair,…
+Pili trianguli et canaliculi, also known as uncombable hair syndrome or “uncombable hair syndrome”, is a rare genetic disorder characterized by dry, frizzy, dull, and often light blonde hair…

 Pseudofolliculitis

-Traction aleopecia
+Traction aleopsia

 Trichorrhexis nodosa